 Karli received her Bachelors degree in Human Development and Family Studies which ignited her passion for helping people and families.
 She received a Masters in Counseling at Colorado Christian University and is currently on the pathway for clinical licensure.
 Karli has experience working with individuals and families in traditional outpatient and inpatient programs as well as in home addiction treatment services.
 Karli promotes an integrative approach to therapy combining attachment, interpersonal, and mindfulness-based cognitive behavioral modalities to promote whole-person recovery and wellness.
 Karli is currently in process of becoming CAC II certified.

 Keith has been in the social work field for 20 years.
 His diversity of research based and practical experience lends to expertise in helping improve the human experience on the individual, family and community levels.
-Having worked with youth and families, in crisis work, homelessness, natural disasters, psychiatric/medical detox care, as well as traditional mental health and addictions therapy, with people of all ages and backgrounds, Keith has been on the ground experiencing life through the eyes of those who he has assisted for his entire career.
+He has worked with youth and families, in crisis work, homelessness, natural disasters, psychiatric/medical detox care, as well as traditional mental health and addictions therapy, with people of all ages and backgrounds.
 Principle areas of practice have been trauma integrated care, addictions, severe and persistent mental illness, and community improvement.
 With a focus on experiential therapy, CBT, DBT, relapse prevention, mindfulness and holistic healing, Keith brings passion, fun and wisdom to the table in practice.
+Keith also specializes in experiential learning, fly fishing, outdoor adventure and dad jokes.
 Everyone has inherent worth and everyone is capable of change.

 Neurofeedback Specialist And Counselor